 The proper sharing of data of healthcare information and interchangeability play an essential role in the healthcare industry.
-With an increased transferring and exchanging of personal health information across systems in an organization or between multiple organizations, there is a real concern over who has access to this information and how much protection is provided to personal data.
+With an increased transferring and exchange of personal health information across systems in an organization or between multiple organizations, there is a real concern over who has access to this information and how much protection is provided to personal data.

 As a healthcare start-up, you have probably come across the terms “HL7” and “HIPAA” and would like to know if they are two completely individual concepts or do they work together.
 Below we discuss the difference between HL7 and HIPAA in the healthcare industry.